juzuluag/testmicsvc/README.md

 dotnet build
 ```

 It would create `openapi_v1.json` openapi spec with what the `controller` is about.
-This file can be publish as an artifact of the CI pipeline in order to be consumed by a client.
+This file can be published as an artifact of the CI pipeline in order to be consumed by a client.
 An easy way to look at the api is to use for instance [Swagger Editor](https://editor.swagger.io) and check the endpoints.
 Below is an illustration of how the openapi spec is created and how a client can take advantage of the artifact generated.
 ![genopenapi](./images/gen_openapi.png)